Baahu

 });

-The initial context the return value of the context
+The initial context the return value of the context method.

 When

-property of a machine component defines which events the machine listens to depending on which state it is in, and how the machine behaves on those events.
+The when property of a machine component defines which events the machine listens to depending on which state it is in, and how the machine behaves on those events.

 The following machine is intentionally verbose in order to demonstrate all of the optional properties of a baahu machine.